Hi, I’m Melissa Storm—although you may know me better under my other name.

 Because I don’t want to be known as that person anymore.

 I’m sure you think I’m crazy, or that I haven’t thought this through.
-I’ve worked toward building my brand and catalog as Emlyn Chand for the last four years.
+I’ve worked toward building my brand and catalog under that pen name for the last four years.
 I started my business, Novel Publicity, and grew it into a success that exceeded my wildest dreams.
 I published Farsighted and Open Heart, the first two books in a series, which has won multiple awards, sold thousands of copies, and been well-loved by readers of all ages.
 I published Torn Together, a novel that was deeply personal and has received stellar reviews.
 I published not one, not two, but nine books in my children’s series, the Bird Brain Books.
 I’ve also built up a large following across several social media sites, made lasting friendships, formed important network connections… But need I go on?

-When I first started writing, I decided to take on Emlyn as a pseudonym, because I didn’t think my real name or identity was worthy.
+When I first started writing, I decided to take on a pseudonym, because I didn’t think my real name or identity was worthy.
 I figured I could slip into this new alias and be more confident, more accomplished, more likeable.

 And you know what?
 I was right.